 Beginning in 1975, Rosemary Plumstead studied in the historic classes taught by Eli Siegel—poet, educator and the founder of Aesthetic Realism.
 Her studies continue now in the professional classes taught by the Chairman of Education, Ellen Reiss.

 In 1983, she married Reverend Wayne Jack Plumstead, also an Aesthetic Realism Consultant.
 Reverend Plumstead has served local churches in the Greater New Jersey Annual Conference for nearly 40 years.
-Reverend Plumstead is currently serving as the District Superintendent of the Palisades District in Bergen County, New Jersey.
+Reverend Plumstead served as District Superintendent in the Palisades District in Bergen County for five years, until his retirement.